The Trial

 By Michael J. Cummings...© 2003

 ........“Who are you?”
+K. asks.

 ........Willem does not respond.

 ........When K. says he has been expecting his breakfast, Willem repeats K’s statement to another man, Franz, in an adjoining room.
 Franz and Willem laugh.
-Then they inform K. he is under arrest.
+Then they inform K. that he is under arrest.
 Dumbfounded, K. cannot think of a single thing he did wrong.
 Someone must have told lies about him.
 When he presses them for information, they tell him that they are not there to explain why he is to be held, only that he is being held.
 After K. asks to see a warrant, all they do is tell him he must resign himself to the fact that he is under arrest.

-........K. explains that he wanted to apologize to her, too, because the morning interrogation was conducted in her room.
-Frau Gruber tells him he need not do so; Fraülein Bürstner’s room has already been tidied up.
-When K. observes that the Fraülein Bürstner often stays out late, Frau Gruber gossips about her, saying she has seen her with different men in other neighborhoods.
-After 11:30, Fraülein Bürstner returns and K. describes the morning’s events.
+........Finally, after 11:30, Fraülein Bürstner returns and K. goes to her room and describes the morning’s events to her.
 She seems unconcerned until she complains that several photographs are out of order.
-When K. tells her he does not know why he is being held, she says, “Then you should not have come in here at such a late hour.”
-But K. continues to talk about the interrogation and even demonstrates where the interrogators stood.
-When they hear a loud bang on a door to an adjoining room, where Frau Gruber’s nephew is staying, Fraülein Bürstner worries that she and K. are causing a disturbance and tells K. to leave.
+When K. tells her he does not know why he is being held for trial, she then wonders why he is bothering her at such a later hour.
+But K. continues to talk about the proceeding and even demonstrates where the officials stood.
+When they hear a loud bang on a door to an adjoining room, where Frau Grubach’s nephew—an army captain named Lanz—is staying, Fraülein Bürstner worries that she and K. are causing a disturbance and tells K. to leave.
 In the hallway, he impulsively kisses her on the lips, face, and neck; she seems impassive, uncaring.

 ........At work, K. receives a telephone call to report on Sunday for the first of a series of hearings.
 When he arrives at the address, he discovers that the building is a tenement house.
 Guttersnipes playing marbles on the steps block his way.
 One of them grabs a leg of his trousers to prevent him from continuing on until a marble reaches its destination.
 K. does not protest for fear of causing a scene.